-For this application the Qatar FIFA World Cup bid was based on using energy free solar air conditioning for the stadiums and the demonstration stadium was built to prove the concept would work.
+Doha FIFA 2022 stadium solar cooling with PCM energy storage application is illustrated in Figure 4.4.3. which is based on using energy free solar air conditioning for the stadiums and the demonstration stadium was built to prove the concept would work.
+The highest solar energy occurs during mid-day but all games will take place after sunset, so by simply running the solar driven air conditioning machines during the peak mid-day period and storing the cooling in $\pm 10^{\circ}$ C PCM solution, full air conditioning capacity can be provided by simply running the TES tank as a cooling source during the game.

-The highest solar energy occurs during mid-day but all games will take place after sunset, so by simply running the solar driven air conditioning machines during the peak mid-day period and storing the cooling in +10°C PCM solution, full air conditioning capacity can be provided by simply running the TES tank as a cooling source during the game.
+Figure 4.4.3-

-Figure 4.4.4- PCM Based solar air conditioning application in Qatar.
+PCM Based solar air conditioning application in Qatar.